 Note: In 2011, the FICA tax rate for employees was lowered to 5.65%.
 The employer tax rate remained unchanged, while the Social Security rate for employees was lowered to 4.20%.
 In 2012, the reduction to the Social Security withholding rate from 6.20% to 4.20% of wages that began in 2011 was extended through February 29, 2012.

-Individuals that work for more than one employer in any tax year, and have earnings in excess of $118,500 in 2016 or $127,200 in 2017, may have paid too much Social Security tax.
+Individuals that work for more than one employer in any tax year, and have earnings in excess of $137,700 in 2020 and $142,800 in 2021, may have paid too much Social Security tax.
 When an individual works more than one job in a calendar year, each employer is required to withhold Social Security taxes on wages.
 When this happens, a taxpayer may end up exceeding the maximum Social Security contribution limit.
 Individuals can claim a refund on Form 1040 when they file their personal income tax return with the Internal Revenue Service.

 As mentioned earlier, there is a 1.45% FICA tax that helps to fund the Medicare system.
 Employers are also required to make this contribution, bringing the total funding to 2.9% of all wages earned.